verbb/formie/docs/developers/events.md

 ### The `modifyExportData` event
 The event that is triggered when preparing submission(s) to be exported.

-Modify the `data` event property to change the export data.
+Modify the `exportData` event property to change the export data.

 ```php
 use verbb\formie\elements\exporters\SubmissionExport;